queil/rooz/README.md

       image: my:tools

   ```
+  `image` may be omitted in individual config layers (e.g. an overlay extending a sidecar defined in a base via `bases:`) but must be set for each sidecar once all layers are merged, otherwise creating the workspace fails.

   All containers within a workspace are connected to a workspace-wide network.
 They can *talk* to each other using sidecar names.
 In the above examples that would be `sql` and `tools`.
 Also the usual container ID and IP works too, but it is not as convenient.

 * the `enter` command lets you specify `--container` to enter (otherwise it enters the work container).